Bobliuuu/RAIdology/README.md

 https://mumbai.polygonscan.com/tx/0x8021e9ebdb5b6abee577d1ac5468ca1e79376f8527278bfb8710d9bb931c2e57

-NFTs are minted using the image of the ultrasound, and can be saved/transacted, or sent across chains if required.
+NFTs are minted using the image of the radiology image, and can be saved/transacted, or sent across chains if required.

 See notebooks for a comprehensive notebook of using Verbwire.